1. Top Soft Skills Examples for CVs in 2025

 6. Problem-solving

-We’re constantly faced with challenges at work.
-The way we respond to them is key to personal growth and the success of the company you work for.
-Here are some examples to show you can recognise the opportunities that those problems present.
+Do you face challenges at work?
+The way you respond to them is key to personal growth and the success of the company you work for.
+Here are some examples to show you can recognise the opportunities that those problems present:

 • Project management